Annual Tax Act 2020 (Part 5): Mini-One-Stop-Shop becomes a One-Stop-Shop

 3 The new One-Stop-Shops

 In the future, the OSS will be composed of a "non-Union scheme", an ”EU scheme” and an "import scheme".
 It should be noted that participation in the OSS will only be possible if the OSS is used uniformly for the entire EU.
-If the taxable person is registered in more than one Member State, he cannot use the OSS.

 - "Non-Union scheme" (sec.
 18i German VAT Act (draft)): In future, third country taxable persons will be able to declare all services to non-taxable persons that are taxable in the Community territory rather than only electronic services in the OSS.